Artwork by Johnson Witehira.

 Introduction to Hua Parakore food production course

-Join our 6 week online course and learn about the Hua Parakore system of food production for Kai Atua (pure food) that is run by Te Waka Kai Ora (National Māori Organics Authority).
+Join our six-week online course and learn about the Hua Parakore system of food production for Kai Atua (pure food) that is run by Te Waka Kai Ora (National Māori Organics Authority).
 The course is a prerequisite for those who are interested in the Hua Parakore verification process.
 Proceeds from this course are reinvested in the Hua Parakore system.

 Māori soil sovereignty course